 What is Chevrons and Diamonds?

 What is Chevrons and Diamonds?
-Extracting meaning from the title, one can infer multiple concepts.
+By extracting meaning from the title, one can infer multiple concepts.

 : a figure, pattern, or object having the shape of a V or an inverted V: such as